 Types of therapy and how they can help you

 There are many types of therapy to address a variety of issues, but which one is right for us?
-We outline types of talking therapies and how they can help you
+This Time to Talk Day we outline types of talking therapies and how they can help you

 We’ve all heard the adage ‘a problem shared is a problem halved’.
 It’s no surprise, then, that speaking to someone is a key part of most therapy sessions.